ibm-cloud-docs/power-iaas/global-replication-service.md

-The following table shows the location pairs that support replication:
+The following table shows the location pairs that support replication.